saieswarrangepalli/InstaHyre-Job-Analytics-Project/README.md

 **Dependencies**

-1.MS Excel
+1. MS Excel
-2.SQL
+2. SQL
-3.Python
+3. Python
-4.Power Query
+4. Power Query

 **Work Flow**

 1.Started with scrapping of the data from InstaHyre's website with Python and saving it into CSV files, imported the CSV files into an Excel file.

 2. Did the Data cleaning part with the help of Pandas and Power Query (MS Excel), imported the CSVs into MySQL for further analysis.